secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 </summary>

 - `MktgOps::0 - To Be Triaged`: Issue initially created, used in templates, the starting point for any label that involves MktgOps (except for List Uploads); no real discussion on the issue; generally unassigned
-- `MktgOps::1 - Planning`: Issues assigned to a MktgOps team member and are currently being scoped/considered but are not being actively worked on yet.
+- `MktgOps::1 - Planning`: Issues assigned to a MktgOps team member and are currently being planned but are not being actively worked on yet.
 - `MktgOps::2 - Scoping`: Marketing Operations related issues that are currently being scoped and weighted
-- `MktgOps::3 - On Deck`: Issues that have been scoped/considered and will be added to an upcoming iteration/milestone.
+- `MktgOps::3 - On Deck`: Issues that have been scoped and will be added to an upcoming milestone.
-- `MktgOps::4 - In Process`: Issues that are actively being worked on in the current two-week sprint/milestone.
+- `MktgOps::4 - In Process`: Issues that are actively being worked on in the current two-week milestone.
 - `MktgOps::5 - UAT`: Issues that MktgOps has completed its required tasks for and is ready for User Acceptance Testing/review and approval by the Requester/Approver.
-- `MktgOps::6 - On Hold`: Issue that is not within existing scope of Mktg OPS current focus, or another department as deprioritized.
+- `MktgOps::6 - On Hold`: Issue that is not within existing scope of MktgOps current focus, or another department as deprioritized.
 May be a precursor to being closed out.
+May also be on hold waiting for an internal team member or other task before completing.
-- `MktgOps::7 - Blocked`: Issue that was being worked on by Mktg Ops and at least one other team wherein MktgOps is waiting for someone else/another team to complete an action item before being able to proceed.
-Could be locked by MktgOps-related task/issue, or external (non-GitLab) blocker.
+- `MktgOps::7 - Blocked`: Issue is blocked and no other actions can be taken by MktgOps.
+Waiting for someone else/another team to complete an action item before being able to proceed.
+May also be blocked due to external party such as a vendor to complete an action before closing.
 - `MktgOps::8 - Completed`: MktgOps has completed their task on this issue although the issue may not be closed.
-The hope is that we will be using this one less as we simply scope an issue so that MktgOps can just close it when complete.

 </details>